Try these 3 methods to contact your customers

 #1 Phone Calls

 Phone calls are 10x more likely to lead to sales than email.
-Phone calls are a quick and simple way for you to get ahold of someone and also be a personable rep. If phone calls don’t come naturally to you, use these examples or this actual live sales call to help guide you.
+Phone calls are a quick and simple way for you to get ahold of someone and also be a personable rep. If cold calling doesn’t come naturally to you, use these examples or this actual live sales call to help guide you.

 “Hi, is this [Customer’s Name]?
 Hi, my name is [Your Name] and my name might not ring a bell for you because you and I haven’t met yet.
 But the reason that I’m calling you is because you were recommended to me by a mutual friend we both know, [Client’s Name].
 By chance, did he give you a heads up that I would be calling?”